ceo-py/Ipizza/ReadMe.md

-# Project Name
+# Ipizza

 ## Description

-This project, is a web application developed using Django, a high-level Python web framework.
-It aims to provide a user-friendly interface for managing a pizza restaurant's menu, allowing users to create, update, and delete pizza items with various toppings and crust types.
+The project is a web application for a pizza restaurant that offers a diverse menu, including pizza, drinks, sandwiches, salads, pasta, and more.
+Users can customize their orders by adding or removing toppings from the items in the menu.
+They can add desired items to the cart and proceed to make payments for their order.
+The application aims to provide a user-friendly interface for managing orders and enhancing the overall dining experience.

 ## Features